Get an Appointment with a Lawyer Now

 Relevance and Admissibility (NSW)

-The evidence that is used to prosecute or defend a person who is accused of a criminal offence can take many forms including witness testimony, audio-visual recordings, documents, objects and forensic material such as DNA.
+The evidence that is used to prosecute or defend a person who is accused of a criminal offence can take many forms including witness testimony, audio-visual recordings, documents, objects, expert evidence and forensic evidence such as DNA.
 The Evidence Act 1995 sets out the rules that apply to different types of evidence and how they can be used.
 The most fundamental rule of evidence is that evidence is only admissible if it is relevant to the proceeding.
 This page deals with relevance and admissibility in criminal proceedings.

 What is relevance?